-Starting A New Cooperative
+Starting a new Cooperative

 Visit the USDA’s website for a selection of free publications on cooperatives available as PDF files.

-Typically, you'll need professional help from a number of sources (the "development team") in order to plan and implement a new housing cooperative.
-You'll also need to research various financing options (see the article on "Fifty plus ways to finance cooperative housing" from our Cooperative Housing Journal).
+Typically, you’ll need professional help from a number of sources (the “development team”) to plan and implement a new housing cooperative.
+You’ll also need to research various financing options (see the article on “Fifty plus ways to finance cooperative housing” from our Cooperative Housing Journal).

 Cooperatives are a flexible tool that can be applied in many different ways to meet a variety of special needs.
-Seniors, artists, college students, manufactured housing park residents, and people with disabilities are all groups that have used the cooperative model to their mutual benefit.

 - Is cooperative ownership the most appropriate option available?